-Key findings point to an astounding percentage of respondents who do not understand this division of responsibility: 94% of healthcare respondents, equal to 94% of global respondents.
+Similar to the number globally, 94% of EMEA respondents do not understand this division of responsibility.
 These organizations face an urgent need to understand their data protection responsibilities more clearly - before it's too late.

 Which of the following statements most closely aligns with your understanding of the cloud shared responsibility model?